 Kailua Kona Hawaii, USA Travel Guide

-Expect an abundance of fresh fish (ahi tuna, mahi-mahi, ono wahoo), tropical fruits (pineapple, mango, papaya, lilikoi passionfruit), taro, sweet potato, coconut, and local beef.
+Expect plenty of fresh fish (ahi tuna, mahi-mahi, ono wahoo), exotic fruits (pineapple, mango, papaya, lilikoi passionfruit), taro, sweet potato, coconut, and local beef.
 Rice is a common side.

 Flavors are often savory, balancing sweet and salty notes.
 Umami is a prominent taste.
 Seafood often receives lighter preparations, while meats feature bold flavors.
 Common seasonings include soy sauce, ginger, garlic, and chili pepper.